objectiv/objectiv.io/docs/docs/taxonomy/reference/events/PressEvent.md

 # PressEvent

 An [InteractiveEvent](/taxonomy/reference/events/InteractiveEvent.md) that is sent when a user presses on a pressable element (like a link, button, icon).
+Optionally, add an [InputValueContext](../global-contexts/InputValueContext.md) to track the input value(s) from the user.

 import Mermaid from '@theme/Mermaid';